 Once referred to the service a member of the team will visit the patient in their home to discuss how the service could help and to agree the times and frequency of visits.
 Overall responsibility for the care of the patient will remain with the patient's GP and District Nurse.

-We have a team of trained volunteers who are able to offer a companionship service to patients.
+We have some trained volunteers who are able to offer a companionship service to patients.
 Referral is as above.
 Patients who are known to Hospice in your Home may be offered a volunteer visiting depending on their circumstances.

 How much does the service cost?